upanshu21/upanshu21/README.md

 ### Getting to Know Upanshu 👋  [![HitCount](http://hits.dwyl.com/upanshu21/upanshu21.svg)](http://hits.dwyl.com/upanshu21/upanshu21)

-He is a tech enthusiast who is very keen on learning new technologies.
-He started his coding journey with python but developed an interest in web development.
-He is a big football fan which is proved by the fact his first web page was a Lionel Messi fan page.
-But his interest was not limited to web development.
-He fell in love with the tech world and started exploring a bit of everything eventually starting his career as a software consultant and developer.
+I am a tech enthusiast who is very keen on learning new technologies.
+I started my coding journey with python but developed an interest in web development.
+I am a big football fan which is proved by the fact my first web page was a Lionel Messi fan page.
+But my interest was not limited to web development.
+I started exploring a bit of everything eventually starting my career as a software consultant and developer.

-  - Currently he is working on **Blockchain**, **smart contracts**, **rust** and **ReactJs**.
+  - Currently I am working on **Blockchain**, **smart contracts**, **java** and **ReactJs**.
-  - He does seem to know about some programming languages like `scala`, `JavaScript`, `python`.
+  - He does seem to know about some programming languages like `scala`, `JavaScript`, `python , java`.

   📩 &nbsp; Feel free to contact him.
 He will try his best to help you!